 “(1) Individuals completing a self-report measure of character strengths, (2) providing the individuals with feedback on their signature strengths, and (3) asking them to use these strengths for at least a week in their daily lives.”

 Based on previous research, use of signature-strengths is associated with better self-esteem and sense of self-efficacy, higher levels of subjective well-being, greater work performance and work satisfaction, superior academic performance, greater progress toward goals, even greater citizenship behaviors.

 In the present study, over 2,400 studies were identified, of which only 14 met the specific inclusion criteria in the meta-analysis.
 For instance, the researchers used studies that investigated only strength-based interventions (not in combination with any other intervention), ones that had included control groups for comparison, etc.

-The result of the meta-analysis was as it follows: The analysis of nine studies that examined the impact of signature strength interventions on happiness showed a significant positive effect of these interventions.
+The result of the meta-analysis was as follows: The analysis of nine studies that examined the impact of signature strength interventions on happiness showed a significant positive effect of these interventions.
 Similarly, across seven studies, the findings showed that strength interventions significantly reduced symptoms of depression.
-Lastly, based on analysis of seven studies, strength based treatments significantly increased life satisfaction.
+Lastly, based on analysis of seven studies, strength-based treatments significantly increased life satisfaction.